 When it comes to keeping clean, there are a few considerations: shower or no shower?
 Hot water or cold water?

-The Levity Lifestyle comes with an outdoor shower off the back of the van.
+The Levity Legend comes with an outdoor shower off the back of the van.

 DIYing your van?
 Your indoor sink nozzle can double as a showerhead: extend it, pop it into a clip mounted on your van, and voila—instant shower.